chenall/grub4dos/README_GRUB4DOS.txt

 Update 12: 	added exFAT partition.
  		Increased to find grldr from the CD root function.
 Can grldr_cd.bin as cdrom boot code

-Update 12:	2012-12-30: The 'map' command now accepts a new option
-		'--report-eltorito=DEVICE', where DEVICE determines which
-		INT 0x13 drive number will be reported to users of the El Torito INT 0x13, AX=0x4B01 function, regardless of the value of the DL register.
-There are such users including (but not limited to) the ElTorito.sys DOS driver included with Syslinux (in dosutil/).
-The INT 0x13 hook must be established with at least one virtual optical disc drive before this command option is used.

-		Example: map (hd0,0)/some.iso (0xA0)
-			 map --hook
-			 map --report-eltorito=(0xA0)

 --------------------------------------------------------

 	There is no full documentation in English at present.
 Here are some